shadab4150/shadab4150.github.io/aboutme.md

 **I have also released a python package on pypi for [Kaggle Competition Metrics](https://pypi.org/project/kaggle-fastai-custom-metrics/) for fastaiv1.**

 I also have a AI Engineering Specialization Professional Certificate from IBM.

-I am open to oppurtunities, and my resume is attached to the profile

 * Here is my linkedin [**profile**](https://www.linkedin.com/in/shadab-sayeed/)